DeFiMomma/CCF-Marketing-Proposal/June2026-Reimbursement.md

 This proposal requests reimbursement of marketing expenses that were budgeted and earned during the approved **April 1 - June 30, 2026** funding cycle but were not covered by the original disbursement due to QUBIC price depreciation over the term.

 The original cycle was funded in QUBIC.
 The token lost roughly **50% of its value** during the proposal period.
-The marketing team responded by cutting roles and reducing scope to protect runway, while maintaining brand consistency, output volume, and content quality.
+The marketing team responded by cutting roles and prioritizing scope to protect runway, while maintaining brand consistency, output volume, and content quality.
 Despite those cuts, the funding fell short of covering committed obligations.
 The Head of Marketing & Growth salary for **June 2026 was not paid**, and the **June paid media spend** was not covered.

 This proposal closes that gap.